multitudes/Python_am_Freitag/README.md

 ```
 Print a cat

-Three Questions Quiz
-Can be done in many different ways,
+A Three Questions Quiz game.
+It can be done in many different ways,
-with if statements.
+* with if statements.
-With reading from file
+* With reading from file
-With lists / dicts
+* With lists / dicts
-With oop
+* With oop

 ## The Captcha:
 You're standing in a room with "digitisation quarantine" written in LEDs along one wall.
 The only door is locked, but it includes a small interface.